Tachyus/coding-challenge/README.md

 # Submitting your work
 Once you have completed as many steps as you can, please submit your work to a public github or bitbucket account and share the link with Tachyus for review.

-Have fund and don't get stressed.
+Have fun and don't get stressed.
 *Tachyus Engineering Team*